CraftQuest/craft-buggy/README.md

 To get rid of the swarm, use the Spray Swarm button next to each swarm.

 To get rid of the bugs on the screen you can just toggle off Manual Bug Spawning to remove the bugs completely.

-## Buggy Roadmap

-Some things to do, and ideas for potential features:

-* Release it

 ## Credits